metashock/Hexdump/README.md

 ___
 ### Using the PEAR installer

-If you didn't already discovered my pear channel you'll have to do it.
+If you haven't discovered my pear channel yet you'll have to do it.
 Also you should issue a channel update:

     pear channel-discover metashock.de/pear
     pear channel-update metashock